 Grilled romaine is pretty great all by itself — a little charred, a little crispy and wilted, full of smoke.
 But it’s absolutely dynamite tossed with tender, grilled chicken, a handful of Parmesan, and a tangy, garlicky anchovy vinaigrette.
 When we were testing the recipe, we invited our colleagues in for a taste, and the entire platter of salad disappeared in seconds.
 That kind of enthusiasm is usually reserved for things like donuts.

 We get it!
 We’re obsessed too, and it’s definitely the salad we’ll be making all summer long.
 It’s very easy to put together, and if you serve it with a baguette, you’ve got a hearty, satisfying lunch — or a light dinner.
 If you’re going all out, fruit salad is nice too.

-Our tips: This salad doesn’t wear well overnight, so take care to make just enough for your family, friends, and guests.
+Our tips: This salad doesn’t wear well overnight, so take care to make just enough for yourself or your family.
 And for a wine pairing, think about something bright and citrusy, like Margerum 2012 Sybarite Sauvignon Blanc.